Junglee (2019 film)

-The initial release date was moved up a week to give the action thriller Romeo Akbar Walter a solo release.

-Initially scheduled for release on 19 October 2018, and then for 5 April, it was released on 29 March 2019.
-Critics have given the film mostly positive reviews, praising the cinematography and action scenes performed by Jammwal himself.
+The initial release date was moved up a week to give a solo release to Romeo Akbar Walter.
+Initially scheduled for release on 19 October 2018 and then on 5 April, Junglee was released on 29 March 2019 and received praise for the cinematography and action sequences.

 Plot

-Dipankar Nair (Thalaivasal Vijay) runs an Elephant sanctuary but things have turned bad as hunters are frequently killing elephants for their tusks.
-His son Raj (Vidyut Jammwal), a veterinarian in Mumbai, arrives for the 10th anniversary of his mother's death and visits Bhola and Didi, his elephant playmates when he was a child.
-Keshav (Atul Kulkarni), a hunter, has an eye on huge tusks of Bhola which could fetch good money.
-Keshav kills Bhola for his tusks and Dipankar who tries to save him.
-The cops arrive at the funeral of Dipankar and falsely implicate him of being with hunters and also frame Raj for it.
-After being taken into the prison, Raj, has his hands tied, but he still fights them all, and frees himself after Didi pulls the window out with Shankara (Pooja Sawant), Raj's childhood friend, as her mahout, with Meera (Asha Bhat), a reporter who has come with Raj to write an article on the elephant sanctuary.
-Raj also reveals to them that the Inspector who framed him for being with hunters, is a part of the group who supports elephant's tusk smuggling.
+Dipankar Nair runs an elephant sanctuary, but things have turned bad as hunters are frequently killing elephants for their tusks.
+Dipankar's son Raj is a veterinarian in Mumbai, who arrives for the 10th anniversary of his mother's death and visits his childhood elephant playmates Bhola and Didi.
+Keshav is a hunter, who has an eye on huge tusks of Bhola which could fetch good money.
+Keshav kills Bhola for his tusks and also Dipankar when the latter tries to save him.
+The cops arrive at the funeral of Dipankar and falsely implicate him and Raj of being with the hunters.

-Dev (Akshay Oberoi), Raj's best friend, is also revealed to be with the hunters.
-Dev and Raj fight, after which the hunters come.
-They injure Raj and kill Dev, who in turn, was in a bid to save Raj.
+After being taken into the prison, Raj fights them all and frees himself after Didi pulls the window out with Shankara, Raj's childhood friend as her mahout with a reporter named Meera, who has arrived with Raj to write an article on the elephant sanctuary.
+Raj also reveals to them that the Inspector who framed him for being with hunters is a part of the group that supports elephant tusk smuggling.
+Raj's best friend Dev is also revealed to be with the hunters.
+Dev and Raj fight, after which the hunters arrive, where they injure Raj and kill Dev, who was in a bid to save Raj.
 The hunters also capture Shankara, while Meera captures all this in a video.
-Gajja Guru (Makarand Deshpande), Raj's teacher, nurses Raj, with Meera.
-Raj, with a dead hunter's phone, gets to know that the buyers are in Paradeep, where Shankara is also kept.
-Raj attacks the factory, and kills all the bodyguards and hunters.
-He saves Shankara, and Meera and Jayesh (another childhood friend of Raj) also arrive.
-Raj attacks Keshav and wounds him.
-Raj goes to save the others, and using this as an opportunity Keshav picks up his gun, but Gajja Guru and Didi arrive, and Didi kills Keshav.
-The buyers are captured by the police.
-Whereas inside, Didi is about to deliver her baby.

-Three months later, Dipankar Nair's last message is shown, in which he tells that elephants are killed every 15 minutes for their tusks, and that we can still stop that by not buying products made of ivory.
-Didi's child Asha is also shown to Meera's millions of followers.
-When Raj receives a call from his office, he replies that it will be a while before he is back at work because 'Things have gotten a bit wild out here!'.
+Gajja Guru, who is Raj's teacher, nurses Raj with Meera.

+With a dead hunter's phone, Raj learns that the buyers are in Paradeep, where Shankara is also kept.
+Raj attacks the factory where he kills all the bodyguards and hunters and saves Shankara.
+Raj attacks Keshav and wounds him, where he goes to save the others.
+Using this as an opportunity, Keshav picks up his gun, but Gajja Guru and Didi arrive and kill Keshav.
+The buyers are captured by the police while Didi delivers a baby named Asha.
+Three months later, Didi's child Asha is also shown to Meera's millions of followers.
+When Raj receives a call from his office, he replies that it will be a while before he is back at work because "Things have gotten a bit wild out here!"